 1. Toss or Keep?

-First, do the usual toss or keep for any items you no longer want, use or love.
-It's time to Kondo your nightstand.
-Take everything off of your nightstand (or 'night table', if you prefer) and out of its drawers or shelves and create piles:
+First, do the usual toss or keep for any items you no longer need or use.
+Take everything off of your nightstand and out of its drawers or shelves and create three piles:

 - Move to its proper storage place

 Trash or recycle the toss pile (see: What to Toss or Keep, set the keep pile aside, and then tackle the third pile.
 Be strict about what you decide to keep in or on top of your nightstand.
 Remember that it is the first thing you see when you wake up in the morning and the last thing you see when you turn off the light and go to sleep at night.
 It can become a catchall for random odds and ends, but unless you regularly edit its contents it will become a clutter zone.

 2. Store Your Keepers

 Address your "keep" pile.
 Items that you do not need within reach first thing in the morning or last thing at night should be moved to a drawer or shelf.
 That may mean moving some of these items out of the bedroom altogether.

 Now place anything you use every night before you go to sleep and anything you reach for as soon as you wake up on the nightstand.

 Think carefully about what you want on the top of the nightstand.
 Instead of keeping a stack of books that you are not reading as decor, consider keeping only the book you are currently reading on your nightstand and move the others to a bookshelf.
 Keep a box of tissues on the nightstand if you need them, but throw away the used ones daily.

 If you use your smartphone's alarm, you may not need an alarm clock.
 If you use a white noise machine or an essential oil diffuser, fasten the cords and plugs to a leg of the nightstand to keep them from becoming a jungle on the tabletop.